as amended and adopted by Education International’s 8th World Congress, held in Bangkok on 21-26 July 2019

 (d) The financial year shall be the calendar year.

-(a) Dues to be paid by the member organisations shall be determined by the World Congress on a per capita basis according to a scale which allows for the different economic circumstances of countries.
+(a) Dues to be paid by the member organisations shall be determined by the World Congress on a per capita basis for each member of the member organisation, from whom it receives membership fees, according to a scale which allows for the different economic circumstances of countries.
 Specifications shall be given in the By-laws.